 In this blog post, we’ll take a look at the inner workings of Apache Drill, learn what services are involved, and find out what happens in Apache Drill when we submit a query.

-Editor’s note: This post is derived from the DA 410 Apache Drill Essentials course – to learn more about Apache Drill, be sure to sign-up for our free on-demand training course Apache Drill Essentials here.
+Editor’s note: This post is derived from the DA 400 Introduction to SQL Analytics with Apache Drill – to learn more about Apache Drill, be sure to sign-up for our free on-demand training course Apache Drill Essentials.
 Course material was developed by Jonathan Allen.

 Drill consists of a Daemon service called the Drillbit.
 The Drillbit service can be installed on an individual server, or on any or all nodes of a Hadoop cluster.
 When installed on a Hadoop cluster, Drill performs distributed SQL query execution and optimizes for data locality, providing for unparalleled SQL performance and reliability when scaling to an enterprise level.